digidotcom/xbee-python/doc/getting_started_with_xbee_python_library.rst

 operate in the same network.

 .. note::
-   If you are getting started with cellular, you only need to configure one device.
-Cellular protocol devices are connected directly to the Internet, so there is no network of remote devices to communicate with them.
-For the cellular protocol, the XBee application demonstrated in the getting started guide differs from other protocols.
-The cellular protocol sends and reads data from an echo server.
+   If you are getting started with cellular or BLU, you only need to configure one device since there is no network of remote devices to communicate with.

 Use XCTU to configure the devices.
 Plug the devices into the XBee adapters and connect them to your computer’s USB or serial ports.